Transforming Opportunities into Great Products

 APPLY METHODS AND TOOLS TO DESIGN PRODUCT FAMILIES

-and prioritize solutions for complex challenges.
+and prioritize solutions for complex, system-level challenges.

 4.

-and enhance decision-making and project management.
+to identify market opportunities and enhance decision-making and product planning.

 5.